top of page

 *Who are you?

-*Do YOU like you?
+*Do you like yourself?

-Go back to your roots.
-What do you enjoy doing?
-Reading?
-Writing?
-Singing?
-Dancing?
-Spending time with your friends and family?
-Make time, and do it.
-Dont make excuses that you dont have time, because you can make time.
-This is something I personally struggled with when I was at my own inner turmoil - how on Earth could I make time to write a book and free my mind when my world was falling apart?
-I forced myself and I did.
+This is something I personally struggled with when I was in my own inner turmoil.
+How could I make time to write a book and free my mind when my world was falling apart?
+Yet, I rose to the challenge and I did.
 I breathed.
 I relaxed.
 I smiled.
 I felt good.
 The next day was better.
 So I did it again.
-I kept making time for myself and as a result I was less scattered and frantic and my thought pattern changed.
+I kept making time for myself and as a result, I was less scattered and frantic and my thought pattern changed.
 I stopped thinking about how awful everything was and instead focused on ways I could help try to make the things I felt so passionately about better.
-What could I do to make a difference?
-And why wasn't I doing it?

 A book that helped me to change my thought process was The Secret by Rhonda Byrne.
 If you haven't read it - it's a book about The Law of Attraction - or as I prefer to call it.
 Magick.
 And I believe in magick with every fibre of my being.
-Magick helps me to see how each and every one of us is capable of living an amazing abundant life, filled with everything we've ever dreamed of - we simply have to make it happen.
+Magick helps me to see how each and every one of us is capable of living an amazingly abundant life, filled with everything we've ever dreamed of - we simply have to make it happen.
 No dream too big or too small.
 It really is that simple.
 Whilst at the same time not simple at all.

 Claiming that we can make our wildest dreams come true, we just have to believe it will happen - is like a quote from a Disney movie.
 What most people miss from this, is that in order to achieve the dream or goal, we first need to conquer our arch nemesis - our thought process.
 The hardest hurdle to jump over!
-How many times have you been given encouragement only to immediately shut it down, for example: 'you look beautiful' = No I dont.
-'You Can do it!' = No I cant.
-Self doubt is that big old baddy that steps in the way of our dreams, our happiness, and aligning with our higher-self.
-You just have to train yourself to pack it in.
-Stop it.
-Believe in your self.

 Be all you can be.
 Help make this world a better place.

 Love yourself, embrace your life and encourage others to do the same.
-Try and make this planet better for your being here, whether thats via parenthood, charitable donations, being a good friend, a great partner, sharing knowledge, cleaning up your neighbourhood, starting an eco friendly business, writing a book, rescuing animals, fostering children, growing plants, peaceful activism, caring for others, the list is endless.
-No matter what it is you want to do, as long as it harms none.
-Do it.
+Try and make this planet better for your being here, whether that's via parenthood, charitable donations, being a good friend, a great partner, sharing knowledge, cleaning up your neighbourhood, starting an eco-friendly business, writing a book, rescuing animals, fostering children, growing plants, peaceful activism, caring for others, the list is endless.

+And do it well.
 Find your calling, your inner beauty, your outer dreams, your belief system and live by it.

 Just like Peridot, we are born of the stars, magick is within us all.
 Embrace it.
 Envision it.
 The rest will come.